zhangdaoliang/SRPNet/README.md

 ## 2.1 Overall

-The SRPNet model is implemented in ***SRPNet***.The program is divided into three parts: Multi-layer feature selection 1, Multi-layer feature selection 2, Deep fusion network.
+The SRPNet model is implemented in ***SRPNet***.
+The program is divided into three parts: Multi-layer feature selection 1, Multi-layer feature selection 2, Deep fusion network.

 ## 2.2 Usage